(Courtesy of Les Adams)

 (Courtesy of Ed Phillips)

-Above are the 'Roving Buckaroos' --- from L-to-R are Sonny Lamont, Larry Mason (Art Davis) and Monte Rawlins wearin' the cape in their one trio adventure, ADVENTURES OF THE MASKED PHANTOM.
+Above are the 'Roving Buckaroos' --- from L-to-R are Sonny Lamont, Larry Mason (Art Davis) and Monte Rawlins wearin' the cape in their one trio adventure, THE ADVENTURES OF THE MASKED PHANTOM (Equity, 1939).
 Davis had done his singing and fiddlin' routine with Gene Autry, Bill Elliott, Jack Luden and Tim McCoy.
-And in the early 1940s, he'd team up with Lee 'Lone Ranger' Powell and Bill 'Cowboy Rambler' Boyd in the weak Frontier Marshals trio series that was churned out by PRC.
+And in the early 1940s, he teamed up with Lee 'Lone Ranger' Powell and Bill 'Cowboy Rambler' Boyd in the weak Frontier Marshal trio series that was churned out by Producers Releasing Corporation (PRC).
+Crop / blowup below of their faces.

 There were several who made unsuccessful attempts at becoming cowboy movie heroes during the second half of the 1930s.
 Sandwiched between Ken Maynard and Bill Elliott, Columbia Pictures tried Bob Allen in a half-dozen and then did four with Jack Luden.
 TRIGGER PALS (Grand National, 1939) was to be a new trio series featuring big band singer/bandleader Art Jarrett, Lee 'Lone Ranger' Powell and Al St. John, but only the initial film was lensed.
 And radio singin' cowboy Tex Fletcher, wearing his six-shooter on his left hip and strummin' a guitar from the southpaw side also, was to do a series, but SIX-GUN RHYTHM (Grand National, 1939) wound up being a solo shot.

-Monte Rawlins is another actor who had a brief fling at B-western stardom.
+Monte Rawlins was another actor who had a brief fling at B-western stardom.
+Below are a couple newspaper and trade blurbs on Dean Spencer, AKA Rawlins:

 Les Adams adds some comments and facts:|